 A good measure of School Culture and Climate is the attendance rate and the last several years our attendance rate has hovered just under 96%.
 For the 2016-17 school year, we had an average daily attendance rate of 96.06%.
-Our Attendance goal is 97% and currently our attendance rate 95.43%.
+Our Attendance goal is 97% and the attendance rate for the 2017-18 school year 95.63%.
 The attendance rate is affected by many different things but most importantly is student health.
-Flu and other viruses make a huge impact on student attendance and so far this year these diseases have been very active.
+The increase in Flu and other viruses make a huge impact on student attendance and this year these diseases have been very active and impacted our attendance rate significantly.